FurqanSoftware/toph-printd/README.md

 [toph]
 baseURL = "https://toph.co"
 token = "..."               # Collect your printd token from Toph Support.
-The token is contest-specific.

-[contest]
-id = "..." # The 24 character hex ID of the contest goes here.
+The token is contest-specific. contestID = "..."           # The 24 character hex ID of the contest goes here.
 ```

 ## To-dos